 The two mirrors are attracted to each other just as 2 objects that are held together by a stretched spring.
 Until the energy stored in the spring decreases, there exists a movement of two mirrors.
 Due to this effect, the two mirrors will be attracted to each other, and this effect is termed as the Casimir Effect.

 Coupled Ground State Energy:

 It is one of the suggested possible cause in understanding the Casimir Effect that is based on canonical macroscopic quantum electrodynamics.
 There may exist a vacuum of a coupled system which detects the properties of an electromagnetic field that will give rise to force.
 Casimir force is characterized by a property of a coupled system wherein the synergy between the two plates is mediated by the zero-point fields.

-Applications of Casimir Forces:
+Applications of Casimir Forces

-- There are few examples that state that the repulsive force that arises between two uncharged objects is due to Casimir effect.
+- There are few examples that state that the repulsive force that arises between two uncharged objects is due to the Casimir effect.
 This has created interests in the development of applications regarding the advancement of levitating devices.

 Stay tuned with BYJU’S to learn more interesting concepts of physics with the help of interactive video lessons.